PopiBrossard/puppet-mirror_repos/README.md

 This module copy all available rpms from given repo_source using reposync and then create repository using createrepo from all rpms.

+It can, optionally, add needed files to allow PXE Boot using your mirror, and add needed files for security upgrades (on CentOS only).

 ## Setup
 `include ::mirror_repos`